Q: What is the difference between mindfulness and meditation?

 Q: What do WiseMindGentleSoul meditation sessions entail?

-A: Our sessions entail a combination of meditation instruction, guided meditation, journaling, and post-meditation process work & goal setting.
-We offer both private and group formats for our sessions.
+A: The sessions entail a combination of meditation instruction, guided meditation, journaling, and post-meditation discussion.
+Both private and group formats are offered.

 Q: What types of meditation does WMGS integrate into the practice?

-A: WMGS draws from transcendental, mindfulness, and loving-kindness traditions while adding in our own flavor as well!
+A: WMGS draws from transcendental, mindfulness, and loving-kindness traditions while adding a unique flavor!

 Q: I feel like I don’t have the time to meditate.
 Is it even worth it for me to come in for a session if that is the case?